 Put some effort into designing your Blackboard site and explain the structure to your students.
-It is great if there is some consistency across a program as this makes it easier for students.
-I have an item in a Getting Start tab that outlines how the course site is structured.
+It is great if there is some consistency across a program as this makes it easier for students and the move by the Uni to create templates for Blackboard sites is helping with this.
+I have an item in a Getting Start tab (which will be called Introduction in the new template) that outlines how the course site is structured.

 Make it clear to students what is required information and what is optional.
 In some focus groups I ran with students about Blackboard sites, they said they were sometimes overwhelmed by the amount of information in Blackboard.
 I now have a folder for each module in the Course Materials tab, each of which has two folders: Important material (which I expect students to look at) and Extra material (which includes optional material).

 Create short videos.
 I create short talking head videos to introduce each module and to provide a bit of context for the required reading.
 Each of these videos are usually under five minutes.
 As well as providing scaffolding for the students, they also help make the online study a little bit more personal.
 Some students appreciate being able to see and hear me, and feedback is generally positive about them.

 Here are a couple of examples of the type of videos I create.
 (The first is an introduction to a module and the second is an overview of the readings.)

 As you can see they are pretty rough.
 It could be good to create more polished ones, but then I would be less likely to update them as often as I do.
 I have a script for each of the videos (which I make available to the students) so if I change a reading, or want to make some other change, it is a simple matter of updating the script and then rerecording the video in the BOLD Lab recording studio.

 I must admit I very rarely watch any of the videos I create because it would be too painful!

 Using Echo personal capture.
 Echo allows us to create videos from our computers with: